 Gold Mine Supply = 33.
 7 mt

 Net Deficit = 16.6 mt

-Now that net deficit figure above does not include U.S. gold scrap supply or demand.
-However, I would imagine American gold demand was higher than gold scrap supply, so the net deficit is actually even higher.
+Now the net deficit figure above does not include U.S. gold scrap supply or demand.
+However, I would imagine American gold demand was higher than gold scrap supply, so the net deficit is even higher.

 Regardless, the West’s gold continues to flow to the East.
 Even though the U.S. exported nearly 24 mt of gold to the U.K. and Switzerland in February, I would imagine a large percentage of that gold ends up in China, India, and Southeast Asia.